firedrakeproject/Irksome/demos/mixed_wave/demo_RTwave_PEP.py.rst

 mesh and the approximating spaces::

   from firedrake import *
-  from irksome import Dt, MeshConstant, TimeStepper, PEPRK
+  from irksome import Dt, TimeStepper, PEPRK

   N = 10